Jazz00001/enterprise-soc-lab-wazuh-mitre-detection/README.md

 ## 💡 Lessons Learned

 <details>
-<summary><strong>▶ 6 key takeaways</strong></summary>
+<summary><strong>▶ 6 key takeaways from building this lab</strong></summary>
 <br/>

-**1 — SIEM visibility is only as good as the log sources you connect.**
+**1 — SIEM visibility depends entirely on what logs you collect.**
 Wazuh can only detect what it receives.
-Sysmon on Windows multiplied detection value dramatically.
-Without it, the PowerShell detection would have been impossible.
-The lesson scales to enterprise: audit your log collection before tuning detection rules.
+Adding Sysmon to the Windows endpoint multiplied detection value significantly — without it, the PowerShell detection in this lab is impossible.
+In enterprise environments: audit your log sources before tuning detection rules.

-**2 — Sysmon transforms Windows endpoint visibility from adequate to excellent.**
+**2 — Sysmon transforms Windows visibility from adequate to excellent.**
-Default Windows Security logs capture that `powershell.exe` launched.
-Sysmon captures the complete command line, parent process, file hash, and user context.
+Standard Windows Event Logs show *that* PowerShell launched.
+Sysmon captures the *complete command line, parent process, and file hash*.
 Encoded payloads become visible.
 Sysmon is non-negotiable for any Windows endpoint in a detection-focused environment.

-**3 — `/var/log/auth.log` rewards careful manual reading.**
+**3 — Linux auth.log rewards careful manual reading.**
-The Linux auth log contains a complete account of SSH failures, sudo usage, and logins.
-Learning to parse it manually — before looking at the SIEM — built intuition for what normal looks like, which is essential for distinguishing true positives from noise.
+`/var/log/auth.log` holds a complete account of SSH failures, sudo usage, and logins.
+Learning to parse it manually — before looking at the SIEM — builds the intuition for what normal looks like, which is essential for distinguishing true positives from noise.

 **4 — MITRE ATT&CK is a shared vocabulary, not a compliance checkbox.**
-Tagging every alert with a MITRE technique ID means any analyst on any team understands the behaviour context without re-reading the raw log.
-Classifying an alert as T1548.003 is more precise and portable than writing "the user ran sudo."
+Tagging every alert with a MITRE technique ID means any analyst on any team immediately understands the behaviour context.
+Writing T1548.003 in a report is more precise and portable than writing "the user ran sudo as root."

-**5 — Documentation is the deliverable.**
+**5 — Documentation is the deliverable, not the afterthought.**
 Detecting an attack is the first half of SOC work.
-The second half is communicating clearly — what happened, when, on what system, with what confidence, and what should happen next.
+The second half is communicating clearly — what happened, when, on what system, with what confidence, and what to do next.
 Six structured IR reports made this concrete.
-Clear writing under pressure separates a good analyst from a great one.
+Clear writing under pressure is what separates a good analyst from a great one.

-**6 — Snapshots are infrastructure, not optional.**
+**6 — Snapshots are not optional — they are infrastructure.**
-VirtualBox snapshots taken after each major configuration step (Wazuh installed, agents enrolled, FIM enabled) reduced recovery time from hours to seconds when errors occurred.
-In production, this translates to immutable infrastructure, configuration management, and backup policies.
+VirtualBox snapshots taken after each major configuration step reduced recovery time from hours to seconds when errors occurred.
+In production, this translates to: immutable infrastructure, configuration management, and tested backup policies.

 </details>